-In a free consultation, after talking to you about the dental treatment you need and your concerns, we can make a recommendation for which type of sedation would be best fit for you.
+In a free dental consultation, after talking to you about the treatment you need and your concerns, we can make a recommendation for which type of sedation would be best fit for you.
 If needed, we also offer IV sedation (general anesthesia).

-Oral Sedation (also known as “sleep dentistry” and “conscious sedation”)
+Oral Sedation (also known as “conscious sedation”)

 Laughing Gas (also known as “nitrous oxide)

-We administer laughing gas through a scented nosepiece, and it should help you relax and maybe even make you feel giddy (thus the name).
+We can administer our laughing gas through a scented nosepiece, and it should help you relax and maybe even make you feel giddy (thus the name).
 Once your dental procedure is completed, we switch over to 100% oxygen, to bring you back to alertness.
 With laughing gas, you can drive yourself home from your dental appointment.

 For information about oral sedation vs laughing gas, or to schedule a free dental consultation or dental appointment, call the dental office near you:

 Denver / Centennial – near I-25 and Dry Creek, in Centennial, please call (303) 309-0749

 Our sedation dental office is near you if you live or work in: Centennial, Highlands Ranch, Lone Tree, southeast Aurora, Parker, Denver Tech Center, Meridian, Inverness, or Park Meadows.